agyonov/CryptoEx/readme.md

 - CryptoEx.Test - test for the core library
 - CryptoEx.Benchmark - Micro-benchmark for the core library
 - CryptoEx.Ed - Extension of the logic in the core library to support Ed25519 & Ed448
-  cryptographic algorithms.
-Also, to support X25519 & X448 Diffie-Hellman key agreement.
+  cryptographic algorithms for digital signatures.
+Also, to support X25519 & X448 for Diffie-Hellman key agreement.

 ### CryptoEx